 The whole procedure of reclaiming VAT can be tedious and time-consuming.
-For companies operating in different countries, they have to keep up with all the rules and regulations.
+For companies operating in different countries, they have to keep up with all the travel and expense policies.
 The companies also have to make sure they’re up-to-date.
 This includes making sure whatever expenses your employee has made is reclaimable under the law.

 Each country also has different VAT rates.
 VAT tax can start at 5% and go up as high as 25% of the total invoice spend.
 For companies operating largely overseas, this can put a dent in their finances.

-Even though the process can be stressful, having a robust system in place can help you tackle the challenges.
+Even though the process can be stressful, having a robust expense management software in place can help you tackle the challenges.
 This can help you to successfully recovering foreign VAT and avoid losses.

 VAT is an end-user tax.
 It is not intended for businesses to lose money.